 4 Time-to-event endpoints

-Time-to-event endpoints may be the most commonly used endpoints applying group sequential designs.
-There is more flexibility allowed in these designs, which means the interface is a little more complex.
+Time-to-event endpoints may be the most commonly used endpoints when applying group sequential designs.
+There is more flexibility allowed in these designs, which means the interface is more complex and there are more examples to go through to explain the variety of options.
+Thus, this and the next chapter focus on time-to-event endpoints.
+Chapter 4 focuses more on the interface while Chapter 5 focuses more on example designs.

 4.1 Overview and input

-Time-to-event designs in the gsDesign web application and the underlying gsDesign R package currently focus solely on the proportional hazards model.
-Key factors determining sample size for these designs are the treatment effect under the alternate hypothesis, how fast events are expected to accumulate (failure rates), and enrollment rates.
-As you can see in the next figure, when you select “Time-to-event” as your endpoint type, each of these has its own tab in the input window.
-Thus, time-to-event endpoints have the most complex and flexible design capabilities in gsDesign.
+Time-to-event designs in the gsDesign web application and the underlying R package gsDesign currently focus solely on the proportional hazards model.
+Key factors determining sample size for these designs are the treatment effect under the alternate hypothesis, how fast events are expected to accumulate (failure rates), as well as enrollment rate and duration.
+As you can see in Figure 4.1, when you select “Time-to-event” as your endpoint type, each of these has its own tab in the input window.

 4.1.1 Hazard ratios

-By selecting ‘Non-inferiority’, you are allowed to set a hazard ratio both for the null and the alternate hypotheses.
+By selecting “Non-inferiority”, you are allowed to set a hazard ratio both for the null and the alternate hypotheses.
 Most often, the null hypothesis (H0) hazard ratio is set to 1 which means that you are trying to demonstrate superiority of the experimental treatment compared to control.
-Non-inferiority, or ruling out an H0 value greater than 1 may be acceptable if you only need to demonstrate that the experimental treatment is ‘close’ too as good as control (or better).
+Non-inferiority, or ruling out an H0 hazard ratio greater than 1, may be acceptable if you only need to demonstrate that the experimental treatment is “close to” as good as control (or better).
 The alternate hypothesis H1 hazard ratio should be set to a value less than the null hypothesis.
-As an example, for new diabetes drugs, it is required to rule out a hazard ratio of 1.3 for cardiovascular endpoints.
-The above figure indicates an assumption of no difference under the alternate hypothesis H1 and a trial powered to rule out a hazard ratio of 1.3 under the null hypothesis H0.
+As an example, for new diabetes drugs, a 2008 FDA Guidance suggested ruling out a hazard ratio of 1.3 for cardiovascular endpoints.
+While the guidance is no longer in effect, this is still a useful example for the teaching purpose of this book.
+Figure 4.3 indicates an assumption of no difference under the alternate hypothesis H1 and a trial powered to rule out a hazard ratio of 1.3 under the null hypothesis H0.

 4.1.2 Failure rates

-‘Control failure rate specification’ allows specification of the failure rate using a ‘Median’ or a ‘Failure rate’.
+“Control failure rate specification” allows specification of the failure rate using a “Median” or a “Failure rate”.
 Letting \(\lambda\) denote the failure rate, the probability that the time to event is greater than a value \(t > 0\) is \(P(t) = \exp(-\lambda t)\).
 A median (\(P(m) = 0.5\)) is simply derived as \(\log(2)/m\).
-The above display allows specification of \(m\).
-The display below allows specification of the failure rate \(\lambda\):
+The display in Figure 4.4 demonstrates specification of \(m\).
+The display in Figure 4.5 demonstrates specification of the failure rate \(\lambda\).

-By using the ‘+’ and ‘-’ controls you can set up intervals with piecewise constant failure rates.
+By using the “+” and “-” controls, you can set up intervals with piecewise constant failure rates.
 For instance, in an oncology trial control treatment may be expected to have a low failure rate initially followed by expectation of a higher rate after disease has had a chance to progress and finally lowering again after high-risk patients have largely failed.
 Note that the final row in the table is extended to \(\infty\).
-If you had a study where endpoints only count, say, in the first 6 months, the failure rate after month 6 could be set to 0.
+If you had a study where endpoints only count, say, in the first 6 months, the failure rate after month 6 could be set to 0; this option will be demonstrated in the next chapter.

-The ‘Failure Rates’ tab also allows specification of censoring or dropout rates as shown below.
-This is always done by specifying an exponential dropout rate that is assumed to be common between the control and experimental groups; when using the R package without the web interface, different dropout rates in each group are allowed.
-Here we have assumed a rate of 0.01 or 1% per month.
+The “Failure Rates” tab also allows specification of censoring or dropout rates as shown below.
+This is always done by specifying an exponential dropout rate that is assumed to be common between the control and experimental groups; when using the R package gsDesign without the web interface, different dropout rates in each group are allowed.
+Here we have assumed a rate of 0.01 or 1% per month in Figure 4.6.

 4.1.3 Enrollment

-There are three ways of specifying enrollment assumptions, two of which are recommended over the third:
+Figure 4.7 shows the three ways of specifying enrollment assumptions, two of which are recommended over the third.

-- You can fix the enrollment and follow-up duration and allow the enrollment rate to be computed by gsDesign; this is the John M Lachin and Mary A Foulkes12 method.
-The underlying calculations for fixed design sample sizes are based on these methods.
+1. You can fix the enrollment and follow-up duration and allow the enrollment rate to be computed by gsDesign; this is the Lachin and Foulkes (1986) method.
+The underlying calculations for fixed design sample sizes are based on this method.

-- You can fix the enrollment rate and follow-up duration and allow the enrollment duration to vary.
-This corresponds to methods suggested by Kyungmann Kim and Anastasios A Tsiatis13.
+2. You can fix the enrollment rate and follow-up duration and allow the enrollment duration to vary.
+This corresponds to methods suggested by Kim and Tsiatis (1990).

 4.1.3.1 Lachin-Foulkes enrollment assumptions

-The default enrollment screen is shown in the following figure.
-This corresponds to the Lachin and Foulkes14 method (option 1 above).
+The default enrollment screen is shown in Figure 4.8.
+This corresponds to the Lachin and Foulkes (1986) method (option 1 above).
 Here we have specified 12 months of enrollment with an additional 6 months of follow-up.
 This results in an assumed total study duration of 12 + 6 = 18 months.
-We are also allowed to specify an ‘Enrollment ramp-up duration’, which has been set to the first 6 months of enrollment in this case.
-The enrollment ramp-up period is divided into 3 equally long intervals, 2 months each in this case, during which enrollment rates are assumed to be 25%, 50% and 75% of the final enrollment rate.
-This is a simplification of what is allowed when coding in R, but was felt to allow sufficient flexibility and a simplification of the user interface.
+We are also allowed to specify an “Enrollment ramp-up duration”, which has been set to the first 6 months of enrollment in this case.
+The enrollment ramp-up period is divided into 3 equally long intervals, 2 months each in this case, during which enrollment rates are assumed to be 25%, 50%, and 75% of the final enrollment rate.
+This is a simplification of what is allowed when coding in R, but allows substantial flexibility while simplifying the user interface.

-When the actual sample size is computed using the Lachin and Foulkes method, the specified relative enrollment rates are fixed and the absolute rates are increased or decreased as needed to obtain the specified power.
+When the actual sample size is computed using the Lachin-Foulkes method, the specified relative enrollment rates are fixed and the absolute rates are increased or decreased as needed to obtain the specified power.

 4.1.3.2 Kim-Tsiatis enrollment assumptions

-In option 2, we follow methods of Kim and Tsiatis15 by fixing the enrollment rates and minimum duration of follow-up, allowing enrollment duration to vary to increase or decrease power to the desired level.
-The following figure demonstrates a steady state enrollment rate of 10 patients per month (or week or year, depending on the time unit you specify).
+In option 2, we follow methods of Kim and Tsiatis (1990) by fixing the enrollment rates and minimum duration of follow-up, allowing enrollment duration to vary to increase or decrease power to the desired level.
+Figure 4.9 demonstrates a steady state enrollment rate of 10 patients per month (or week or year, depending on the time unit you specify).
 This continues for a duration computed by the software and is followed by a minimum follow-up specified here as 6 months.
 The enrollment ramp-up duration works as before.

 4.1.3.3 Vary minimum follow-up duration